projf/projf-explore/graphics/life-on-screen/README.md

 * `top_life` - Conway's Game of Life

 Learn more about the designs and demos from the [Life on Screen](https://projectf.io/posts/life-on-screen/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/life-on-screen.png?raw=true "")